Garmundo/Extended-unit-arsenal/README.md

 (Status: Normal)

-8 new "cruiser-class" units (revenant variant)
+9 new "cruiser-class" units (revenant variant)
 2 new "capitals" (along with lich and reaper factories) and 2 powerful "mothership" class destroyers are added into mindustry.
 All require the vanilla resources and have sprites which resemble the vanilla art style

-2 new heavy land units.
+3 new land units.
 4 new turrets
 8 new special enemies
 1 Super boss unit